-A reputation - over 120 years in the making
+A reputation - 125 years in the making

 Our School – whose history dates back to 1894 – is one of the oldest Schools of Geography in the UK.
 We have an excellent reputation for teaching and research across human and physical geography as well as environmental science.
 Students and researchers come to study from all over the world to work side-by-side in a strong, supportive and forward-thinking School with some of the most prominent researchers in the field.
 Our home in east London – positioned between the historic City of London, Docklands and Canary Wharf, the ever-changing East End and the Queen Elizabeth Olympic Park in Stratford –, make Mile End an inspiring place in which to live, study and work.

 We collaborate with a wide range of organisations, including Citizens UK, V&A Museum of Childhood, The Geffrye Museum of the Home, Royal Geographical Society (with IBG), Natural History Museum and many more.
 The calibre of our researchers also brings collaborations with many national and international organisations from the Environment Agency to UNESCO.
 One of our key strengths is our ability to apply a geographical perspective to problem-solving from local to global scales.
 We are committed to research and research-led teaching that focuses on solutions to some of the biggest challenges affecting societies and the environment today.

 Geography at Queen Mary is positioned fifth in the UK for the quality of its research outputs (books and articles) according to the Research Excellence Framework (REF 2014) – the nation-wide assessment of the quality of research across UK higher education institutions.
 Eighty per cent of our research outputs are rated as world-leading (4*) or internationally excellent (3*).
 The latest QS World University Rankings by Subject (2018) places us in the top 100 geography departments in the world.